 For derivatives that do not qualify for hedge accounting, any gains or losses arising from changes in fair value are recognised immediately in the income statement.
 The fair value of forward exchange contracts and embedded derivatives are calculated by reference to current forward exchange rates for contracts with similar maturity profiles.
-The fair value of interest rate swap contracts is determined by reference to market values of similar instruments.

-In accordance with its treasury policy, the Group does not engage in speculative transactions or hold derivative financial instruments for trading purposes.
+In accordance with its treasury policy, TVNZ does not engage in speculative transactions or hold derivative financial instruments for trading purposes.